 - Permits are mandatory for all noncommercial shrimp fishermen.
 Permits are available at local Fish and Game offices and at select vendors.

-- Ibeck Creek is closed to all sport fishing upstream from a point three miles above the Copper River Highway.
-Signs are posted at the closure.
+- Ibeck Creek is closed to all sport fishing upstream from a point 3 miles above the Copper River Highway.

 - Anglers are reminded to check the Prince William Sound regulations on the legal size limit for retained trout.

-- Anadromous Dolly Varden char are making their way back to spawning and over wintering areas.
-These fish can be found in streams and creeks in schools of more than 1,000 fish.
+- Dolly Varden are present in many of the streams throughout Prince William Sound and the Copper River Delta.
 Use fry/smolt imitation flies or small spinners at lake outlets or stream confluences.
-Egg patterns fished behind pink and chum salmon is a great approach to catching these fun fish.
+Egg patterns fished behind pink and chum salmon is a great approach to catching these fish.

 - Shrimping continues to be productive throughout the Sound with anglers reporting better catches with deeper sets; 350 - 600 ft.

-- Don't forget your shrimp permit - everyone needs one.
+- Donít forget your shrimp permit Ė everyone needs one.

 - Report all suspected shrimp pot theft to your local fish and game office or a state trooper.